-The EdgeADC (referred to as ADC from now on) product is available for installation using several methods.
+The EdgeADC (referred to as ADC) product is available for installation using several methods.
 Each platform target requires its installer, and these are all available to you.

 These are the various installation models available.

 - VMware ESXi

 - KVM

 - Microsoft Hyper-V

 - Oracle VM

 - ISO for BareMetal hardware